 The following table sets forth certain items from our consolidated statements of comprehensive income for the years ended December 31, 2023 and 2022 and expresses these items as a percentage of revenue for the periods indicated and the period-over-period rate of change in each of them.
-Our discussion of the items for the years ended December 31, 2022 and 2021 can be found in our Annual Report on Form 10-K for the year ended December 31, 2022, which was filed with the SEC on March 1, 2023.
+Our discussion of the items for the years ended December 31, 2022 and 2021 can be found in our Annual Report on Form 10-K for the year ended December 31, 2023.